 7.10 The process for managing sexually harmful behaviour in children can be found in the PAN-Dorset Multi-Agency safeguarding procedures on the DSCB website.
-In brief, a multi-agency meeting should be convened by Dorset Children's Advice and Duty Service (ChAD) following the referral and an action plan agreed.
+In brief, a multi-agency meeting should be convened by Family Support and Advice Line (FSAL) following the referral and an action plan agreed.